HadoopGenomics/Hadoop-BAM/README.md

 Finally, all jar files can also be added to HADOOP_CLASSPATH in the Hadoop configuration's hadoop-env.sh.

-The command used should print a brief help message listing the Hadoop-BAM commands available.
-To run a command, give it as the first command-line argument.
-For example, the provided SAM/BAM sorting command, "sort":

-    hadoop jar hadoop-bam-X.Y.Z-jar-with-dependencies.jar sort

-This will give a help message specific to that command.

 File paths under Hadoop
 -----------------------